labmorales/labmorales/README.md

 I break and sometimes build cool things in Web and Mobile. 🎉

-- Currently building stuff with React Native and Rust
+- Currently building stuff with NextJS, React Native, and Rust
 - Improving my type game in TypeScript
 - Slowly learning more about K8s
 - You can reach me on [linkedin](https://www.linkedin.com/in/labmorales/)